A Particle-in-Cell Simulation Framework for Thomson Scattering Analysis in Inertial Confinement Fusion: INTRODUCTION

 The power of the scattered light of CTS, denoted as $P_s(\vec{R},\omega_s)$, reflects characteristics of electron density perturbations.
 The scattered power in the unit frequency $d\omega_s$ and unit solid angle $d\Omega$ is given by\cite{sheffield2011}:

-where \( P_i \) denotes the power of the incident (probe) beam, \( r_0 \) is the classical electron radius, and \( A \) is the cross-sectional area of the scattering volume. \( N \) represents the number of electrons within this volume. \( \omega_i \) and \( \omega_s \) are the frequencies of the incident and scattered light, respectively. \( \omega \) and \( \vec{k} \) denote the frequency and wave vector of the electron density fluctuations modes that satisfy the wave–wave matching conditions:
+where \( P_i \) denotes the power of the incident (probe) beam, \( r_0 \) is the classical electron radius, and \( A \) is the cross-sectional area of the scattering volume.
+The unit vector \(\hat{s}\) denotes the direction of the scattered light, and \(\hat{E}_{io}\) is the unit polarization vector of the incident probe beam’s electric field. \( N \) represents the number of electrons within this volume. \( \omega_i \) and \( \omega_s \) are the frequencies of the incident and scattered light, respectively. \( \omega \) and \( \vec{k} \) denote the frequency and wave vector of the electron density fluctuations modes that satisfy the wave–wave matching conditions:

 The dynamic form factor $S(\vec{k},\omega)$ is defined by:

 where \(\langle \cdot \rangle\) denotes an ensemble average, \(n_{e0}\) represents the unperturbed average electron density, \(n_e(\vec{k},\omega)\) is the electron density fluctuation spectrum, \(V\) and \(T\) are the spatial volume and temporal duration of the measurement, respectively.